kconnour/pyRT_DISORT/docs_source/rst/for-users/installation.rst

 .. note::
    The installation and unit tests are run using Python 3.10 and 3.11 on Ubuntu 20.04, Ubuntu 22.04, MacOS 11, MacOS 12, and MacOS 13.
-If these won't work for you, get in contact with me.
+If these won't work for you, please raise an issue.

 To install pyRT_DISORT, you must have FORTRAN installed on your computer.
 Once you have that, simply clone the repo (using